 Transport nurses are ready at a moment's notice to transport seriously ill or injured infants and children to Lurie Children's by ground or air transport, 24 hours a day/7 days a week.
 These nurses are skilled in IV insertion, arterial punctures, intubation, and chest tube insertion.
 They are certified in pediatric advanced life support, neonatal resuscitation, and advanced cardiac life support.
 Nurses on the team learn and develop by taking advantage of a wide variety of educational programs and by providing educational programs to referring hospitals.

-Our 45-bed Emergency Department includes four trauma rooms, one procedure room and is a designated City of Chicago and State of Illinois Level I trauma center which treats some 75,000 children a year.
+Our 45-bed Emergency Department (ED) is a designated City of Chicago and State of Illinois Level I trauma center which treats some 58,000 children annually.
+The ED consists of four 10-bed Pods, which includes four trauma rooms and one procedure room.
 Nurses in this unit care for children with a wide range of diagnoses, ranging from multiple illnesses to the most severe multiple traumas.
 They are certified on Pediatric Advanced Life Support, Adult Cardiac Life Support, Emergency Nursing Pediatric Course and Trauma Nursing Care Course.
-The Urgent Care Center located adjacent to the Emergency Department sees more than 45 patients a day for non-acute illnesses and injuries.
 The professional nurses work collegially with physicians, paramedics, respiratory therapists, and social workers to triage and provide care.

-The Resource Team is a team of nurses who provide supplemental staffing to a variety of patient care areas, including inpatient and ambulatory, in response to increased acuity, census, and staffing fluctuations.
+The Resource Team is a team of nurses who provide supplemental staffing to a variety of patient care areas, including inpatient, emergency department, psychiatry, pre- and post-procedural services, Almost Home Kids and ambulatory, in response to increased acuity, census, and staffing fluctuations.
 The team provides units the opportunity to maximize staffing and scheduling flexibility, while minimizing overtime, incentive pay and agency usage.

-Lurie Children's has 21 operating room suites in which approximately 11,000 procedures are performed each year.
-The pediatric surgical services that are offered include cardiovascular, neurosurgery, ophthalmology, otolaryngology, plastic surgery, pediatric general surgery urology, orthopaedic, dental and transplant surgery.
+Lurie Children's has 21 operating room suites in which approximately 17,900 procedures are performed each year.
+Surgical services offered include cardiovascular, neurosurgery, ophthalmology, gastroenterology, otolaryngology, plastic surgery, pediatric general surgery, urology, orthopedic, dental, robotic, fetal and transplant surgery.

-Lurie Children's PACU covers our three procedural floors.
-The PACU RN provides critical evaluation and stabilization of post-procedural patients in a phase 1 recovery setting.
-The PACU nurses are proficient in managing care for post-anesthetic and post-surgical care for patients from the main Operating Room, Interventional Radiology, Cardiac Catheterization Lab, Procedure Suite and Medical Imaging.
+Lurie Children's 26-bay PACU covers our three procedural floors.
+The PACU RN provides critical evaluation and stabilization of post-procedural patients in a Phase 1 recovery setting.
+The PACU nurses are proficient in managing post-anesthetic and post-surgical care for patients from the main Operating Room, Interventional Radiology, Cardiac Catheterization Lab, Procedure Suite, and Medical Imaging.

 This is a team of nurses who help care for patients who need to be sedated for a special test or exam, including MRI, CT, Nuclear Medicine, PET/CT and other ambulatory areas.
 Nurses go through extensive training to assess patients and collaborate with the physician sedation team to develop a safe sedation plan.
 They also collaborate with the anesthesia department to meet the needs of the patient requiring general anesthesia.
 The nursing team is capable of managing post-sedation care, disharge planning and post-procedural education for these patients and their families.